 For years, India has been the most popular destination for US companies for outsourcing, but things are changing and the gap between South America and India is rapidly closing.
-Let us compare outsourcing to India versus South America, specifically with Jobsity, a NYC staff augmentation firm with developers based in Ecuador and Colombia.
+Let’s compare outsourcing to India with nearshore software development in South America—specifically with Jobsity, a NYC staff augmentation firm with developers based in Ecuador and Colombia.
 We will focus on the following 6 points:

 • Time zones

 • Turnover rates

 The Case For Nearshore Software Development in South America

 Time Zones: Since Jobsity operates in Ecuador and Colombia, half the year our developers are in Eastern Standard Time and the other half in Central Time.
 Having the ability to access developers in real time enables greater flexibility in responding to fires and more opportunity for interaction and collaboration.
 If you need to talk to someone live, it is much easier to do so with a Jobsity developer sitting in Colombia or Ecuador versus say India which is 10.5 hours ahead of New York City.
 This time difference might lead to major difficulties in scheduling meetings, calls, or asking for support especially if urgency is required.
 Working with developers in South America is no different than working between offices located in different cities in the US.
 Our developers attend daily scrum meetings and jump on Slack and FaceTime in and out all day to talk to their counterparts.
 We believe that a 10+ hour turnaround time is well...
 10+ hours too long.
 With no time difference, Jobsity developers become part of the collaborative development process versus receiving a task and sending an output which then needs to be verified and resent with fixes.
 Real time access ultimately increase quality and reduces cost (fixes, changes, rewrites).